 1.0 Introduction

 1.1 This report provides an update on the review of the Harrow Local Plan.
-In response to this, it sets out a revised timetable for formally reviewing Harrow’s Local Plan, to comply with requirements within the Planning and Compulsory Purchase Act 2004, the Localism Act 2011 and The Town and Country Planning (Local Planning) (England) Regulations 2012 (Local Plan Regulations.
+In response to this, it sets out a revised timetable for formally reviewing Harrow’s Local Plan, to comply with requirements within the Planning and Compulsory Purchase Act 2004, the Localism Act 2011 and The Town and Country Planning (Local Planning) (England) Regulations 2012 (Local Plan Regulations).
 The mechanism for doing this is through an update to the Council’s Local Development Scheme (LDS), a rolling three-year project plan setting out all the planning documents to be produced by the local authority and the timetable for their preparation.
 Once considered by the Panel, approval will be sought from Cabinet to adopt the revised LDS; this is anticipated to occur in February 2023.

 2.0 Options considered